-2023 DRINKING WATER OUALITY REPORT City of Germantown PWS ID# 5701012
+2024 DRINKING WATER QUALITY REPORT City of Germantown PWS ID# 5701012

+INTRODUCTION

-INTRODUCTION The City of Germantown Water Department has prepared the following report to provide information to you, the consumer, on the quality of our drinking water.
+The City of Germantown Water Department has prepared the following report to provide information to you, the consumer, on the quality of our drinking water.
 Included within this report are general health information, water quality test results, how to participate in decisions concerning your drinking water, and water system contacts.
-Any person wishing to comment on water quality or the operation of the water system is encouraged to do so by attending the City Council meetings that are held the 1st Monday of each month beginning at 7:00 p.m.
-Additional information concerning Council meeting dates can be obtained by contacting the Clerk of Council at (937) 855-7255.

 Our water quality meets or exceeds all of the standards that are set forth by the State of Ohio and the United States Environmental Protection Agency.
 To obtain additional information please contact Jonathan Moore, Director of Public Service, at (937) 855-7255.

 WHAT'S THE SOURCE OF YOUR DRINKING WATER?

 The City of Germantown Water Department obtains the public drinking water supplies from the Great Miami Valley Aquifer System associated with the Great Miami River Basin.
 The City currently uses four (4) production wells to draw water from the aquifer for treatment at the water plant.
-WHAT ARE SOURCES OF CONTAMINATION TO DRINKING WATER?